About the Book

 Tyler J. Longo

 Tyler Longo is a high school student in the Princeton, NJ area.
-He has completed coursework in Personal Finance, AP Economics, AP Statistics, and the Introduction to Business, Finance, and Economics program for high school students at Columbia University.
-Tyler is a candidate for a National Merit Scholarship, having scored in the 99th percentile on the PSAT as a high school junior, as well as a perfect score on the Math section of the SAT.
+He has completed coursework in Personal Finance, AP Economics, and AP Statistics, Tyler is an AP Scholar with Distinction and National Merit Commended Scholar, having scored in the 99th percentile on the PSAT as a high school junior, as well as a perfect score on the Math section of the SAT.
+He has been admitted to Princeton University Class of 2026